 To get the most out of your toothpaste, you'll want to use it as directed by your dentist.
 Typically, brushing your teeth at least twice a day is a staple of your routine.
 The amount you can use, however, depends on the age of the person brushing.
 Usually no more than a pea-sized amount of toothpaste is recommended for kids between the ages of three and six, whereas an even tinier amount the size of a grain of rice is recommended for kids under three.
 For added protection, particularly if your dentist recommends it, you and any children over six years old can also swish with a mouthwash that contains fluoride after brushing.

 Remember that brushing your teeth is just the first step to getting a healthy mouth.
-Minimising the number of cavity-causing foods you eat (such as candy) and seeing your dentist and dental hygienist for cleanings twice a year will both go a long way to making your teeth healthy and strong.
+Minimizing the number of cavity-causing foods you eat (such as candy) and seeing your dentist and dental hygienist for cleanings twice a year will both go a long way to making your teeth healthy and strong.